- We strive to provide complete care for our patients. Learn more about all the services we provide.

 It is best to work with your veterinarian to select safe and effective products.
 There are hundreds if not thousands of products sold today, many that are unproven and unsafe.
 Your veterinarian will generally have the latest improvements and safest agents available.
 Avoid untrained pet store personnel who have little training in chemistry and parasite control.
 Most are simply trying to sell you a product, not treat your pet in the best possible manner.

 TOPICAL REPELLANTS such as TriTak, Frontline and Advantage are applied to the skin of the dog or cat where they spread out and over the entire skin area.
 These provide a “total body tick collar” and are very effective in killing and repelling ticks.
 These agents have minimal toxicity for most pets: side effects are very rare.
-This is considered the "state of the art" in flea and tick control today.
+These are no longer considered the "state of the art" in flea and tick control today thanks to the new oral products.
 Avoid "knock off" products such as those sold in chain stores.
 We have seen poor performance and some severe toxic reactions from many off-brand chemicals sold in pet and retail stores.
 We also advise against products like Hartz, Sargents and Store-Name Brands.

 DIPS provide quick and effective tick kill and can usually be mixed from a concentrate and poured or sponged onto your dog.
 They are not used much anymore except in extreme circumstances.
 Few safe and effective products are still marketed today.
 Do not rinse off the dip to provide residual anti-tick activity.